Federal Requirements Study Guide for the PTCB Exam

 General Information

-Of the four areas of study covered in the PTCB® exam, questions about federal requirements occupy only about 12.5% of the entire test, but you’ll need to know this material well.
-In the old test, these concepts were located in questions about Laws and Regulations and Sterile and Non-Sterile Compounding.
-There do not seem to be any additional concepts assessed on the new test that were not present on the old test.
+Of the four areas of study covered in the PTCB exam, questions about federal requirements occupy only about 18.75% of the entire test, but you’ll still need to know this material well.
+Note that this percentage is about 6% greater than that of the 2020 exam.

-Extreme caution should always be used when handling or disposing of hazardous material.
-When near or in contact with any of these types of materials, you need to use personal protective wear as outlined in the Safety Data Sheet (SDS) for that specific product.
+You should always use extreme caution when handling or disposing of hazardous material.
+When near or in contact with any of these types of materials, you need to use personal protective wear as outlined in the safety data sheet for that specific product.

 Hazardous Materials

-Hazardous materials can be defined as any chemical or drug that poses potential harm to the person preparing or coming in contact with it.
-The Occupational Safety and Health Administration (OSHA) has standards to protect employees who work with hazardous materials.
-This includes proper personal protective equipment (PPE) and procedures for dealing with different types of hazardous substances.
+Hazardous materials are defined as any chemical or drug that poses potential harm to the person who prepares or comes in contact with it.
+Hazardous materials are noted on the P-list, which is published by the Environmental Protection Agency (EPA).
+The Occupational Safety and Health Administration (OSHA) also has standards to protect employees who work with hazardous materials.
+This includes proper personal protective equipment (PPE) and procedures for dealing with and disposing of different types of hazardous substances.

-Often, manufacturers of such products send written documentation, known as Safety Data Sheets (SDS), that outline appropriate handling, storage requirements, and cleanup procedures for the hazardous product.
+Often, manufacturers of such products send written documentation, known as a safety data sheet (SDS), that outlines appropriate handling, storage requirements, and cleanup procedures for the hazardous product.
 Hazardous materials and chemicals should be stored separately from other materials.
 Many times, they can be stored in a negative pressure room where they will later be handled.
 This type of material also needs to be stored in a leakproof container that is labeled as “hazardous drug waste” until it is disposed of safely.

 Non-Hazardous Materials

 Non-hazardous materials should also be handled and disposed of in the correct manner, even though they may not pose potential harm to the individual.
-Although PPE is not required, these materials should also be handled with care.
+Although PPE is not required with such materials, they should still be handled with care.
 Non-hazardous waste may not pose a risk of potential harm to the individual but may pose a risk to the environment if not disposed of correctly.

 Pharmaceutical Substances